• Skip to main content

 Feature: Subject Indexes

-April 30, 2007 By Ben Brumfield
+April 30, 2007 by Ben Brumfield

 One of the main goals of the diary digitization project is to create printed versions of Julia Brumfield's diaries to distribute to family with little internet access.
 The links between manuscript pages and articles described below provide the raw material for a print index.
 Reading storing page-to-article links in RDBMS record makes indexing almost, but not quite trivial.